ongyuann/apachelogreader/01 developer guide.md

 brief description
 -----------------
 apachelogreader is a series of scripts written in Python3 that does the following:
-1. reads apache logs
+1. reads apache logs.
-2. looks for signs of SQL injections, file inclusion attempts, web-shell attacks
+2. looks for signs of SQL injections, file inclusion attempts, web-shell attacks.
 3. outputs the results in several text files plus one csv file.

 there are 3 scripts in apachelogreader: